 The U.S. Food and Drug Administration (FDA) has strict guidelines for health care products.
 Over the past decade, the FDA has refined the guidelines for digital technology in health care to ensure that software updates and improvements can be rolled out more efficiently [1, 2].
 Nonetheless, entrepreneurs and technology professionals looking to enter the field should be prepared to deal with regulations when joining the field.

-Professionals working in health care today should expect to become acquainted with new digital health technologies more routinely than in the past.
-While some professionals might be reluctant to adopt new technologies, others might see it as an opportunity to improve their own health services and their patients’ treatment plans.
+Professionals working in health care today should expect to become acquainted with new digital technologies more routinely than in the past.
+While some professionals might be reluctant to adopt such new tools, others might see it as an opportunity to improve their own health services and their patients’ treatment plans.

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.